sideeffects/SideFXLabs/README.md

 For more on how to download, install, upgrade, and uninstall Houdini and its components, please visit [here](https://www.sidefx.com/docs/houdini/ref/utils/launcher.html).

 ## Method 3 (More Versions): Download from GitHub

-While Method 1 and Method 2 allow you download the latest builds, sometimes you may need to access an earlier release or to get the same-day updates before the next day's release is downloadable.
-In those cases, you can get the SideFX Labs package directly from this GitHub repository.
+Sometimes you may need to access an earlier release or to get the same-day updates before the next day's release is downloadable.
+In those cases, you can get the package directly from this GitHub repository.

 Step 1.
 [Option A] Download one of the releases from [here](https://github.com/sideeffects/SideFXLabs/releases).
-Choose a release, expand **Assets** and select either one of the **Source code** zip files.
-This step can be automated with a script that downloads the zip files from either one of the following URLs (just replace 19.5.100 with the desired version number).
+Choose a release version/date, expand **Assets** and select either one of the **Source code** zip files.
+This step can be automated with a script that downloads the zip files from either one of the following URLs (replace 19.5.100 with the desired version number).

 ```
 https://github.com/sideeffects/SideFXLabs/archive/refs/tags/19.5.100.zip
 https://github.com/sideeffects/SideFXLabs/archive/refs/tags/19.5.100.tar.gz
 ```

 Step 1.
-[Option B] Click on the top right green **Code** button on the main page of this repository and select "Download ZIP".
+[Option B] Click on the top-right **Code** button on the main page of this repository and select **Download ZIP**.
 This allows you to get the same-day updates before the next day's release is downloadable.

 Step 1.
-[Option C] (Advanced) Clone the this repository.
+[Option C] (Advanced) Clone this repository.

 Step 2.
 If you have downloaded a zipped version of the package in Step 1, unzip it into a custom SideFXLabs directory of your choosing.

 Step 3.
-Go to your custom SideFXLabs directory, copy the package definition template file `SideFXLabs.json` to `C:\Users\...\Documents\houdini19.5\packages` (on Windows).
+Go to your custom SideFXLabs directory that now contains the unzipped contents, copy the package definition template file `SideFXLabs.json` to `C:\Users\...\Documents\houdini19.5\packages`.
 Rename the destination copy to `SideFXLabs19.5.json`.
-Open this file and replace `"$HOUDINI_PACKAGE_PATH/SideFXLabs19.5"` (line 8) with the path to your custom SideFXLabs directory.
-(When Houdini launches, it relies on this file to discover the location of your SideFX Labs package.)
+Open this file and replace `"$HOUDINI_PACKAGE_PATH/SideFXLabs19.5"` (line 8) with the path to your own SideFXLabs directory.
+When Houdini launches, it relies on this file to discover the location of your SideFX Labs package.

-For more on how to install and manage Houdini packages, please visit [here](https://www.sidefx.com/docs/houdini/ref/plugins.html).
+For more on how to manage Houdini packages, please visit [here](https://www.sidefx.com/docs/houdini/ref/plugins.html).

+## Verification
+If SideFX Labs is successfully installed, launch Houdini and you should see a **Labs** menu on the top-left menu bar.

 # Additional Information